Bone health: are you vitamin D insufficient?

 Vitamin D is essential to bone health, playing an important role in protecting bone tissue and also helping to absorb calcium.
 During childhood, you need vitamin D to build strong bones and in adulthood, you need it to maintain them.

-Who is at risk of a vitamin D deficiency?
+Who is at risk of a vitamin D insufficiency?

-Your risk of becoming deficient in vitamin D increases with age, especially in women.
-In fact, 57 percent of women over the age of 75 years in Australia have been found to be deficient.
-This is particularly important, as vitamin D deficiency is a key risk factor for falls and fractures in the elderly.1 Other risk factors include those with little to no sun exposure, such as hospitalized people, those in aged care or housebound individuals, women who are pregnant and those who wear clothes that cover the whole body for religious or cultural reasons.2
+Your risk of becoming insufficient in vitamin D increases with age, especially in women.
+In fact, 57 percent of women over the age of 75 years in Australia have been found to be insufficient.
+This is particularly important, as vitamin D insufficiency is a key risk factor for falls and fractures in the elderly.1 Other risk factors include those with little to no sun exposure, such as hospitalized people, those in aged care or housebound individuals, women who are pregnant and those who wear clothes that cover the whole body for religious or cultural reasons.2

 How do we get vitamin D?